perillaroc/nuwe-pyeccodes/README.md

 ecCodes by ECMWF has its own python binding which only supports python 2 and is not available on Windows.

-`nuwe-pyeccodes` provides some simple methods to process GRIB2 data based on ecCodes and supports both python 2 and python 3.
+`nuwe-pyeccodes` provides some simple methods to process GRIB2 data based on ecCodes and supports python 3 (python 2 is not supported currently).

 ## Requirments